sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 ```
 ## Using a pipeline

 If you run your program now, it'll take a little longer to start, but it will still show the blue screen we got in the last section.
-That's because while we created the `render_pipeline`, we need to modify the code in `render()` to actually use it.
+That's because we created the `render_pipeline`, but we still need to modify the code in `render()` to actually use it.

 ```rust
 // render()